BarlowR/biodiversity/README.md

 http://www.sciencemag.org/cgi/content/full/287/5459/1770

 As a function of atmospheric CO2, climate, vegetation, land use, and the sensitivity of different biomes to changes in the aforementioned data points, this article maps out possible different scenarios for global biodiversity in 2100.
 Three models are explored, wherein there is no interactions, antagonistic interactions, or synergistic interactions between the causes of biodiversity change.
 In all scenarios, biodiversity is drastically reduced across all biomes, and especially so in grasslands and Mediterranean ecosystems.

+Invasive predators and global biodiversity loss.

+Doherty, Tim S., et al. "Invasive predators and global biodiversity loss." *Proceedings of the National Academy of Sciences* 113.40 (2016): 11261-11265.

+This article examines the effect of invasive species on decline in global biodiversity.
+The article directly links invasive species as part of the cause of extinction for over 140 different species, and as a distinct threat for ~600 more species.
+Cats, rodents, dogs, and pigs are stated as the greatest threatening invasive species.
+The article also examines the types of species that are the most susceptible to damage by invasive populations.

 #### Case Study: Coral Reef Decline